mernen/sgmlish/README.md

 sgmlish is a library for parsing, manipulating and deserializing SGML.

 It's not intended to be a full-featured implementation of the SGML spec;
-rather, it's meant to successfully parse SGML documents for most common applications, like [OFX] 1.x, and then delegate to [Serde].

-In particular, DTDs are not supported.
+in particular, DTDs are not supported.
 That means case normalization and entities must be configured before parsing, and any desired validation or normalization, like inserting omitted tags, must be either performed through a built-in transform or implemented manually.

+Still, its support is complete enough to successfully parse SGML documents for common applications, like [OFX] 1.x, and with little extra work it's ready to delegate to [Serde].

 ## Non-goals